arcadexyz/v2-contracts/notes/UPGR.md

 - cheaper deployment: smaller in size and requires one less read from storage with every call
 - if the proxy is upgraded to an implementation that fails to implement the upgradeable functions, it becomes permanently locked into that implementation
 - proxy storage clash issues have been resolved with the **unstructured storage pattern** which adds a level of complexity to the proxy implementation

+### UUPS Storage Layout Compatibility - SPECIAL CARE NEEDED:
+Solidity maps variables to a contract's storage based on the order in which the variables are declared.
+Reordering variables, inserting new ones, changing their types or even changing the inheritance chain of a contract can break storgage.
+To ensure storage remains compatible across upgrades, best practice is to use **append-only** storage contracts by declaring storage in a separate contract which is only modified to append new variables and never delete.
+The implemenation contract would extend from this storage contract.
+All contracts in the inheritance chain must follow this pattern to prevent mixups including contracts from external libraries.
+We can reserve space for future state variables in the base contract by declaring dummy variables.\
+OR\
+Use the eternal storage pattern where the implementation contract never declares any variables of its own, but stores them in a mapping, causing Solidity to save them in arbitrary positions of storage based on their assigned names.

 # Surface Level How To
 Whenever you deploy a new contract using OpenZeppelin's ```deployProxy```, that contract instance can be upgraded at a later date.
 By default, only the address that originally deployed the contract has the ability to upgrade it.\